Actipro/WPF-Controls/Documentation/topics/navigation/navigationbar-features/options-window.md

 ---
 # Options Window

-A built-in Options window comes packaged with NavigationBar.
+A built-in **Options** window comes packaged with `NavigationBar`.

 ![Screenshot](../images/navigationbar-options-window.png)

 *The NavigationBar control's built-in Options window*

-The window offers the end-user the ability to reorder navigation pane buttons by using the Move Up and Move Down buttons.
+The window offers the end-user the ability to reorder navigation pane buttons by using the **Move Up** and **Move Down** buttons.
 Navigation pane buttons can also be hidden by unchecking the button items in the list.
-The visibility and sort order can be reset back to defaults by clicking the Reset button.
+The visibility and sort order can be reset back to defaults by clicking the **Reset** button.

 ## Showing the Options Window

-The default overflow menu has a menu item for displaying the Options window.
+The default overflow menu has a menu item for displaying the **Options** window.
 This is executed via the [NavigationBarCommands](xref:@ActiproUIRoot.Controls.Navigation.NavigationBarCommands).[ShowOptionsWindow](xref:@ActiproUIRoot.Controls.Navigation.NavigationBarCommands.ShowOptionsWindow) command.

-However you can manually show the Options window by calling [NavigationBar](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar).[ShowOptionsWindow](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar.ShowOptionsWindow*).
+However you can manually show the **Options** window by calling [NavigationBar](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar).[ShowOptionsWindow](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar.ShowOptionsWindow*).

-That method calls [GetOptionsWindow](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar.GetOptionsWindow*) first to get a reference to an Options window instance.
+That method calls [GetOptionsWindow](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar.GetOptionsWindow*) first to get a reference to an **Options** window instance.
 By creating a class that inherits [NavigationBar](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar) you can override that method to return any sort of custom `Window` that you'd like to use for the options.

-The [NavigationBar](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar).[Title](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar.Title) property is what determines the title of the navigation bar that is displayed in Options window UI.
+The [NavigationBar](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar).[Title](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar.Title) property is what determines the title of the navigation bar that is displayed in **Options** window UI.

 ## Controlling Reset Button Functionality

-The Reset button on the window is used to reset the panes to their original order and active state.
+The **Reset** button on the window is used to reset the panes to their original order and active state.
 There are a couple properties on [NavigationPane](xref:@ActiproUIRoot.Controls.Navigation.NavigationPane) that the window uses to determine how to do this.

 <table>
 <thead>